The Writer's Path at SMU

 We train focused, dedicated students who are driven to realize their dream of writing.
 Who want to improve their craft.
 Who want to be good enough to have the option of competing on the world stage, in publishing.

-But mostly, we are here because we love writing.
+Because we love writing.
 We want to tell the stories in our heads and hearts.
 We are trying to answer our own questions, or make sense of the world through our personal lens.
 We want to do it with people who understand that perspective, who encourage us, and challenge us.

 We began from need and desire: a need to learn more and get better, and a desire to meet with and pursue this dream with colleagues following the same longing.